ngneat/loadoff/README.md

 }
 ```

+The `retainResponse` operator accepts an optional `startWithValue` parameter which you can use to initialize the stream with an alternative `AsyncState` value.

 ## Async Storage State
 `AsyncStore` provides the same functionality as `AsyncState`, with the added ability of being `writable`: